Answering Star Method Interview Questions Confidently

 2. Task: This step is to explain your responsibility or objective in this particular situation.
 What goals or tasks were involved?

 3. Action: At this step, you describe the specific actions you took to address the situation and accomplish your task.
-Highlight the skills and competencies you showed through your behaviour.
+Highlight the skills and competencies you showed through your behavior.

 4. Result: At last, you must quantify the outcomes you achieved as a result of your actions.
 Back up your accomplishments with data and metrics whenever possible.
 You can also discuss any key lessons learned.